crate/cratedb-guide/docs/integrate/debezium/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Replicate data from MSSQL
+:::{grid-item-card} Replicate data from MSSQL
 :link: https://community.cratedb.com/t/replicating-data-to-cratedb-with-debezium-and-kafka/1388
 :link-type: url
 Replicating data from MSSQL to CrateDB with Debezium and Kafka.